 What is sambar?

-Sambar is a stew made with lentils, vegetables, tamarind and sambar masala, one of the staple dish in south India.
-Sambar is often served with boiled rice and used as accompaniment with most of the south Indian breakfast dishes such as idli, dosa, vada, pongal.
-It is a tradition in most of the south Indian households to have this dish in festive and wedding menu.
-Infact south Indian thali is incomplete without sambar.
-Different regions across south India have their own versions of sambar masala that follow different ingredients and process of making.
-Each and every version is delicious and excellent on its own way.
+Sambar is a stew made with lentils, vegetables, tamarind, curry leaves and sambar masala, one of the staple dishes in South India.
+Sambar is often served with boiled rice and used as an accompaniment with most of the south Indian breakfast dishes such as idli, dosa, vada, pongal.

 Ingredients